 It’s not easy choosing a handful of CarPlay compatible apps when there is a big CarPlay apps list.
-On top of the Apple CarPlay 3rd party apps we have mentioned, you still have all of your favorite built-in Apple apps like iBook Audiobooks and Apple’s calendar app for the organisation.
+On top of the Apple CarPlay 3rd party apps we have mentioned, you still have all of your favorite built-in Apple apps like iBook Audiobooks and Apple’s calendar app for the organization.

 Our top Apple CarPlay apps list has a little bit of everything to keep all of the passengers entertained, sane, and safe!